yhernandez55/House-Prices---Regression-Techniques/House_prices_report.md

 ## Conclusion:
 For this project, I developed an XGBoost model to predict property prices using various dataset features.
 I began by classifying the data and handling missing values with different imputation methods.
 Feature engineering techniques, including dimensionality reduction and encoding categorical variables (one-hot, target, ordinal), were applied to improve performance.

-The XGBoost model was fine-tuned during training, and it achieved a validation RMSE of 0.1218.
+The XGBoost model was fine-tuned during training, and it achieved a validation LOG RMSE of 0.1218.
 The model's Kaggle score was 0.13149.
 During EDA, I identified the top 10 features most correlated with SalePrice, including OverallQual, GrLivArea, and GarageArea.
 After training the model, feature importance analysis highlighted Id, LotArea, and GrLivArea as the top predictors.
 Notably, GrLivArea and GarageArea appeared in both lists, demonstrating their strong predictive power in the model.

 The model has practical applications in the real estate sector.
 Sellers can use it to price properties competitively, while developers can assess property values before listing.
 Financial institutions might integrate the model into loan approval processes, and buyers or investors can use it to evaluate whether listed prices are reasonable.